 If the full potential of big data is a gold mine, the tactical projects that can get you started are gold coins.
 The point is to focus initially on a small number of projects or initiatives with the potential for significant payback.
 These could be aspects of your business that have not performed as expected and where data is available to potentially change the game.
 When you’ve found the gold in those projects, you will be better able to gather resources to finance the gold mine and begin to extract widespread rewards for the organization.

-3. Effectively Manage Big Data Projects
+3. Effectively Manage Big Data Projects.

 This means having a good grasp on the learning that may be transferable from other transformation and IT projects, as well as focusing on what is really unique.
 Depending on the existing capabilities of your organization, big data may require investments in human capital—the IT experts and data scientists who can help ensure that you get the desired results.
 Because big data is by definition an evolving activity, having a robust project-management framework can help you keep things on track and moving in the right direction.
 That approach can also help you steer the initiative toward new and emerging opportunities.